-(A) General:

-- the contact details for the Religious Community's Designated Safeguarding Person; - the Religious Community's full name and registration number; - your connection to the Religious Community (i.e. the capacity in which you are submitting the report); - reference numbers and contact details if you've reported it to other organisations, like the police; and - names and registration numbers of other charities involved in the incident, if relevant.

-(B) Details of the incident:

-- date of the incident;

-- what happened;

-- connection to the Religious Community of the person who may be responsible for the incident and / or the connection to the Religious Community of the person alleged to have suffered abuse or mistreatment;
+- (A) General: - the contact details for the Cathedral Safeguarding Officer; - the cathedral Chapter's full name and registration number; - your connection to the cathedral (i.e. the capacity in which you are submitting the report); - reference numbers and contact details if you've reported it to other organisations, like the police; and - names and registration numbers of other charities involved in the incident, if relevant. - (B) Details of the incident: - date of the incident; - what happened; - connection to the cathedral of the person who may be responsible for the incident and / or the connection to the cathedral of the person alleged to have suffered abuse or mistreatment;

-Where the person who may be responsible for the incident and / or the person alleged to have suffered abuse or mistreatment is a Church Officer, or is a volunteer with a specific role, you should select "other" from the drop-down option in the online form and use the free text option to state the role of the person concerned, as this information is needed by the NST.
+Where the person who may be responsible for the incident and / or the person alleged to have suffered abuse or mistreatment is a Church Officer, or is a volunteer with a specific role, you should select "other" from the drop down option in the online form and use the free text option to state the role of the person concerned, as this information is needed by the NST.

-- date the Religious Community found out about the incident; - how the Religious Community found out about the incident; - what impact the incident has had on the Religious Community's beneficiaries, finances, staff, operations or reputation; and - whether all or only some of the trustees are aware of the incident (for example only some of the trustees may be aware if safeguarding matters are delegated to a smaller group of trustees, or where the Serious Incident involves a trustee, someone connected to a trustee or senior member of staff or to protect the confidentiality of the alleged victim).
+- date the cathedral found out about the incident; - how the cathedral found out about the incident; - what impact the incident has had on the cathedral's beneficiaries, finances, staff, operations or reputation; and - whether all or only some of the trustees are aware of the incident (for example only some of the Chapter members may be aware if safeguarding matters are delegated to a smaller group of trustees, or where the Serious Incident involves a trustee, someone connected to a trustee or senior member of staff or to protect the confidentiality of the alleged victim).

-(C) How the Religious Community is handling the incident:

-- which of the Religious Community's policies or procedures (including the House of Bishops' Code of Practice and Guidance and any guidance from the NST) relate to the incident and whether they were followed; - what steps the Religious Community has taken to deal with the incident; - what steps the Religious Community has taken to prevent similar incidents; and - where applicable, the Religious Community's media handling or press lines, including a link to a press release if available.9.
+- (C) How the cathedral is handling the incident: - which of the cathedral's policies or procedures (including the House of Bishops' Code of Practice and Guidance and any guidance from the NST) relate to the incident and whether they were followed; - what steps the Chapter has taken to deal with the incident; - what steps the Chapter has taken to prevent similar incidents; and - where applicable, the cathedral's media handling or press lines, including a link to a press release if available.11.

-When reporting an historic allegation of abuse, the report should confirm whether the Designated Safeguarding Person has informed the Diocesan Safeguarding Adviser in the diocese in which the alleged perpetrator now holds office (if relevant).
+When reporting an historic allegation of abuse, the report should confirm whether the Cathedral Safeguarding Officer has informed the Diocesan Safeguarding Adviser in the diocese in which the alleged perpetrator now holds office (if relevant).